WhisperingRock/WhisperingRock/README.md

 - 👋 Hi, I’m @WhisperingRock (Connor)
-- 👀 I’m interested in fermenting foods and making elegant systems.
+- 👀 I’m interested in Big Data, Statistical and Machine Learning
-- 🌱 I’m currently learning python and getting my feet wet with ML
+- 🌱 I’m currently studying Data Analytics and fundamental Machine Learning tools

 <!---
 WhisperingRock/WhisperingRock is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.